 But why is it so hard?

 There are a few different metrics in the Amazon A9 algorithm that determine the ranking of your product.
-One of the most important factors is sales velocity, indicated by the click-through rate (CTR) and conversion rate (CR).
+One of the most important factors is sales velocity, indicated by the click-through rate (CTR) and conversion rate (CR or CVR).
 They, in turn, are determined by:

 - CTR: main image, reviews, title, price

-- CR: copywriting of the listing, remaining product images, price
+- CVR: copywriting of the listing, remaining product images, price

 Seems pretty straight forward: sell some product, your ranking will improve, leading to more sales and eventually your Amazon dream sets off.
 Unfortunately, that is not how it works in real life (even though there are loads of ‘Amazon gurus’ telling you so).

-3-Step Strategy for Launching a New Product on Amazon
+Launching a New Product on Amazon: 3-Step Strategy

 It truly is no child’s play.
 But it is not impossible.
 Here is how you do it: